jacobthecat/melio-playwright-assignment/README.md

 ### Running Tests

 - Run `npm run test:headed` to execute all the tests (total 2 scenarios).
+- Run `npx playwright show-report` to open the execution report.

 ## Limitations, Issues, and Open Topics: